Things that may raise the risk of this problem are:

 Canadian Association of Gastroenterology https://www.cag-acg.org

 Understanding esophageal dilation.
-American Society for Gastrointestinal Endoscopy website.
-Available at: http://www.asge.org/patients/patients.aspx?id=392.
-Accessed July 15, 2013.
+American Society of Gastrointestinal Endoscopy website.
+Available at: https://www.asge.org/home/for-patients/patient-information/understanding-eso-dilation-updated.
+Accessed October 21, 2020.